PhDuck/ALBlog/content/posts/Partial-Records-Anti-Examples.md

     exit('Somewhere'); // Don’t even care about the goal anymore. end;
 ```
-Listing 3: Code that triggers a JIT load on a field per iteration, untill all fields have been selected for loading.
-Worst (performance) case since it has the maximum possible JIT loads and ends up with the remaning iterations being as expensive as without Partial Records.
+Listing 3: Code that triggers a JIT load on a field per iteration, until all fields have been selected for loading.
+Worst (performance) case since it has the maximum possible JIT loads and ends up with the remaining iterations being as expensive as without Partial Records.

 # JIT load errors
 The above examples are mistakes that leads to JIT loads causing worse performance than if Partial Records had been applied correctly.
 The remaining will focus on the potentially worse when JIT loads cause runtime errors to occur.